Display Bilingual:

 When you look at me,

-That I couldn't wait to do that,
+I couldn't even wait to show that.

 Should I have known?